Anshinshaju/rar/README.md

 - Doctors can call the next patient, send the current patient to the lab queue, finish the patient, and take or end breaks.
 - Labs can process multiple active patients up to the hospital-configured capacity.
 - Admin can view all main database tables from the app.

+## Project Status

+This project is currently under active development.
+Features and documentation will continue to be improved.